 Transgender boy with girls wrestling title: 'I don't cheat'

-In this Friday, Feb.
-24, 2017, file photo, Mack Beggs, right, a transgender wrestler from Euless Trinity, competes in a quarterfinal against Mya Engert of Amarillo Tascosa during the state wrestling tournament in Cypress, Texas.
-Beggs, who won a girls wrestling state title in Texas, says he would compete against boys if allowed and is taking lower doses of testosterone to try to be fair to his opponents.
+In this Feb.
+18, 2017, file photo, Euless Trinity's Mack Beggs is announced as the winner of a semifinal match after Beggs pinned Grand Prairie's Kailyn Clay during the finals of the UIL Region 2-6A wrestling tournament at Allen High School in Allen, Texas.
+Beggs, a transgender boy who won a girls wrestling state title in Texas, says he would compete against boys if allowed and is taking lower doses of testosterone to try to be fair to his opponents.

 Add your comments below